uipathchennaichapter/agenticai/README.md

 4. After generating the final response, pass the complete input and response to the RPA workflow named "Solution_REC_SR_Updated".

-5. Store the response in the automation input argument named "in_AgentOutput".
+5. Store the response in the automation input argument named "in_AgentResponse".

 6. Store the input in the automation input argument named "in_ParentName", "in_Language".